ro8inmorgan/LedControl/README.md

 - Maybe react to toggle to turn on/off leds
 - Create version for Knulli
 - If possible maybe ambilight function, need to test if I can access the screen buffer

+# Special thanks
+Thank you [Retro Game Corps](https://retrogamecorps.com) for mentioning my App in your TrimUI Brick guide!

 # Donations

 Donations are always welcome https://ko-fi.com/robindev :) :)